AndreasHeger/CGATReport/doc/Tutorial7.rst

 Tutorial 7: Adding active content
 =================================

-Per default, sphinxreport`Sphinx` builds static documents.
+Per default, cgatreport`Sphinx` builds static documents.
 If the document is rendered as html, active content can be added by running a web server.